mqcomplab/bblean/README.md

 support an `input_is_packed: bool` flag, which you can toggle to `False` in case for some reason you want to pass unpacked fingerprints (not recommended).

-Documentation is currently a work in progress, for the time being you can consult functions and classes `"""docstrings"""` for info on usage, or the Jupyter notebook examples under `./examples` (More to be added soon!).

 - Functions and classes that *end in an underscore* are considered private (such as `_private_function(...)`) and should not be used, since they can be removed or